 About Phoenix Center for the Arts

 Phoenix Center for the Arts is a historic building located in downtown Phoenix well-suited to provide art, music and performing art classes and programs.
-This facility, known to most as the Phoenix Center for the Arts or The Center, is managed by the Phoenix Center Arts Association, a 501(c)3 nonprofit organization.
+This facility, known to most as the Phoenix Center for the Arts or The Center, is managed by Phoenix Center Arts, Inc., a 501(c)3 nonprofit organization.
 Our mission is to provide the community with the opportunities to participate in the visual and performing arts through creative and affordable quality programming.
 The Association now offers online registration for classes year round.